Updated: Jan 26

 My first little secret is before you add the chickpeas in, blend together the onions, garlic, and greens and add in all the spices in a food processor.

 Now, this is the most important step (luckily it's an easy one): Pat your chickpeas dry with a paper towel if you are using canned chickpeas and try and remove as much excess moisture as you can, so that when we pan fry them they don't fall apart!

 Once you add in the chickpeas you'll get a mixture that looks like what you see in the bowl.
-You can add flour at this point and mix it through, so that it makes for a crispy falafel!
+You can add flour at this point and mix it through, so that it absorbs the extra moisture and makes for a crispy falafel!
+Make sure you add enough flour so that the batter isn't sticky.
 GF alternatives works equivalently well here.

 And finally, you'll end up with these golden, crispy, beautiful falafels that are ready to be plated and served.
 I suggest eating these right away rather than storing them, because they are so crispy, warm and flavorful!

 As I mentioned, you can throw the falafel on top of a bed of greens or have it in whole wheat pita.
 You can use regular tahini sauce or choose to use my Green Tahini recipe to add a little more spice and depth of flavor!